A brilliant footballer with a complex mind, the career of Roberto Mancini is a truly exceptional tale.

 Mancini also fell out with coach Arrigo Sacchi during the 1994 World Cup in America.
 This episode marked the end of Mancini’s days with the national side as he self-imposed an exile on his national career and the Azzurri would never enjoy the true genius of Mancini.

+Looking for a fresh start to his career at the age of 33 he moved to Lazio.
+Mancini played a part in the side winning their second Scudetto in the 1999/2000 season.
 He further added to his trophy collection by once again winning the Coppa Italia and the Cup Winners’ Cup.

 After a brief spell in England playing for Leicester City, Mancini moved into management with his first role at Fiorentina.